-Mucus produced in the sinus cavities play an important role in disease prevention.
-This mucus traps foreign substances such as dust, mold, bacteria, or viruses and drains it through the body.
+Mucus produced in the sinus cavities plays an important role in disease prevention.
+This mucus traps foreign substances such as dust, mold, bacteria, or viruses and drains them through the body.
 This natural process protects the body from sickness, infection, and disease.
 However, there are times when the body responds to foreign substances with swelling and inflammation that may block this natural flow and trigger an infection of the sinus cavity.
 Sinus infections can also be triggered by allergies, colds, nasal polyps, deviated septum, or other physical conditions.

 Symptoms of sinus infection range from inconvenient to debilitating.
 They often feel similar or overlap with symptoms of a common cold or seasonal allergies.
 Common sinus infection symptoms include:

 - Postnasal drip: When mucus cannot drain naturally it will run from the back of the nose into the throat.

 - Nasal or sinus congestion: When swollen nasal passages result in a stuffy or blocked nose.